midibox/mios32/tools/mios32_scan/README.txt

-Currently only a makefile for MacOS is provided, but it shouldn't be so difficult to adapt it for other operating systems.
+Currently only makefiles for MacOS/Windows are provided, but it shouldn't be so difficult to adapt it for other operating systems.

 Required Libraries: